CriticalMoments/CMSaasStarter/README.md

 ## Setup Admin Emailer -- Optional

-SaaS Starter includes an admin emailer for sending yourself email notifications when important events happen, such as a new user creating their profile.
+SaaS Starter includes an admin emailer for sending yourself email notifications when important events happen.
 This let's you monitor your app and respond to users without watching the database.

+If you setup the admin emailer, it will email you when users create their profile or the 'Contact Us' form is submitted.
+You can add additional calls to sendAdminEmail() for any other events you want to monitor.

-Provide email SMTP credientials in your environment variables: `PRIVATE_SMTP_HOST`, `PRIVATE_SMTP_PORT`, `PRIVATE_SMTP_USER`, `PRIVATE_SMTP_PASS`.
+To setup, provide email SMTP credientials in your environment variables: `PRIVATE_SMTP_HOST`, `PRIVATE_SMTP_PORT`, `PRIVATE_SMTP_USER`, `PRIVATE_SMTP_PASS`.
 You can use any SMTP providers such as Gmail, Sendgrid, AWS SES, Resend, or Mailgun.

-Set the email address which admil emails will be sent to in `PRIVATE_ADMIN_EMAIL`.
+Then set the email address to which admin emails will be sent in `PRIVATE_ADMIN_EMAIL`.

-You can add additional calls to sendAdminEmail() for any other events you want to monitor.

 ## Add Your Content